ericgalbarn/ericgalbarn/README.md

 - 📫 How to reach me: **ericgalbarn@gmail.com**

-- ⚡ Fun fact: **A music enthusiast (part-time musician i reckon) and a film buff (funny enough) on the side.
+- ⚡ Fun fact: **A music enthusiast (part-time musician i reckon) and a film buff (funnily enough) on the side.
 Love sharing quirky stories and humour along with life stories also as a deeply empathetic person**

 ### I'm Currently Listening 🎧🎧